Critical thinking is disobedient, not correct

 The live movement of the critical mind uses two measures “deux poids, deux mesures” , not one: besides testing against reality, standards, definitions and other people’s views, it is also testing things against us: our interests, our taste, our understanding and even the most obscure of our feelings.

-Something else, liberation, our own point of view, fairness, new truth, life – not just copies of copies - may come from restlessness or discontent, first intuitive or irrational and later, hopefully, justified among the humans.
+Something else, liberation, our own point of view, fairness, new truth, life – not just copies of copies - may come from restlessness or discontent, first intuitive or irrational and later, hopefully, thought out and justified among the humans.
 Creation is undoing, changing, replacing and inventing the not yet existent.
 It is asking “Why so?”
 "Why not?" and “Why not otherwise?”
 It certainly needs to demolish – mentally - the given and requires a disorder elbow room to turn; anarchy at least here in your mind, where your freedom to swing your fist does not meet someone else’s nose [1a].

 Your critical thinking is – let me repeat - personal, private and unique, with no need of model.
 It takes place informally, sheltered in your mind, not publicly.
 It follows your interest and intentions and is grounded by your understanding, the representations in your mind, not someone else’s.
 Nobody has a right to intrude and to regulate this, your inner garden.
 It is initially a mixture of feeling, intuition and common (or uncommon) sense thinking.
 It sketches and follows your reaction, your interest and intentions and is grounded by your understanding, the image in your mind, not someone else’s.

 Your private critical flow of mind is a core part of your freedom to consider any choices, to be an autonomous agent initiating new beginnings, a person.
 It is not neutral.
-We have the right to feel and to say no in our mind, long before we ground our opposition by strict argument and justify criticism with valid, acceptable proofs.
+We have the right to feel and to say no in our mind, long before we express and ground our opposition by strict argument and justify criticism with valid, acceptable proofs.
 That will come later.
 Any creation, any thought of change says “no!” to what is.
 Or, it says “yes” to something else which is not.
 Not yet.

 The status of personal laboratory is the good reason why your private mind-work should know no inhibition and no mercy.
-It has the inner sanctuary right to be as wild and iconoclastic as Nietzsche shows it to be in his "Twilight of the Idols", "Beyond Good and Evil" or "Ecce Homo" (except that he transgressed the prudence of the philosopher and spilt the beans carelessly into unprepared public space).
+It has the inner sanctuary right to be as wild and iconoclastic as Nietzsche shows it to be in his "Twilight of the Idols", "Beyond Good and Evil" or "Ecce Homo" (except that he transgressed the prudence of the philosopher and spilt the esoteric beans carelessly into unprepared public space).

 Nothing should be impossible in the mind when there are no rules and substantial limitations.
 There is no guilt, in my opinion, in allowing to be born and in observing - without censure, moral or logical - any representations and thoughts that may arise in your mind.
 It is mere freedom of thought, a basic human right.
 You should not kill your baby-thoughts because they are born wild.
 Responsibility consists in what you will do with them later.

-A critical temper – which in my mind is the embodiment of the ideal Critical Spirit - questions everything, ceaselessly: to understand, to change, by disposition, to help or to fight.
+A critical temper – which in my mind is the embodiment of the ideal Critical Spirit - questions everything, ceaselessly: to understand, to change, to help or to fight.
 It has a habit to test everything from all sides; to judge how things sound after it knocks on them.
 It soon becomes skilled in doing so.
-It takes the freedom to see what is inside things, underneath at their root and behind them, "in the sky and below the earth" as Socrates was accused in the Apology [2a]; not to submit instead to dominant opinion like mutton.
+It takes the freedom to see what is inside things, underneath at their root and behind them, "in the sky and below the earth" as Socrates was accused in the Apology [2a]; not to submit instead to dominant testimony and opinion, like mutton.
 There is nothing wrong in this urge to see things with our own eyes, touch them like Thomas the Unbeliever, and judge them with our intuition or common sense, as modest and fallible as they may be.

-The Anglophone bigoted, tried historically and still try today to do away with the critical temper by bad-mouthing it and calling it "critical spirit" from the tip of the lips, as if critical spirit were something evil, not something that makes us human and free; what a sad translation of the brilliant French "esprit critique"!
-Without this perverse interpretation of the words in English, often made with a sweaty hand placed on Scripture, I would have called my subject "critical spirit" instead of "Critical Thinking".
+The Anglophone bigoted, tried historically and still try today to do away with the critical temper by bad-mouthing it and calling it "critical spirit" from the tip of the lips, as if critical spirit were something evil, inferior, not something that makes us human and free; what a sad translation of the brilliant French "esprit critique"!
+Without this perverse interpretation of the words in English, often made with a sweaty hand placed on Scripture, I would have simply called my subject "critical spirit" instead of "Critical Thinking".
 I see critical spirit as the ideal precursor, true parent and initiator of its recent domesticated offspring and complement, the contemporary "critical thinking" school that feels satisfied to merely check validity and argument.

 Let me take, with humble caution, my own example:

 When I consider my habits of criticism I observe a constant preference, a positive style to challenge and test things on all sides, with insistence, to check whether or not they sound empty or have weak points.
 I also seek instinctively how they look from higher above or from deeper below.
-This, I do rarely to attack but most often in all sympathy and even when I have little doubt about the truth or the correctness of the matter at hand, particularly when I like the object.
+This, I do rarely in order to attack but most often in all sympathy and even when I have little doubt about the truth or the correctness of the matter at hand, particularly when I like the object.

 I feel that submitting ideas and projects to showers of contrary arguments and challenges is useful, valuable and constructive.
-My method is to start by advancing one critique - an observation, a re-definition or a question - confronting it with the proposed idea and advancing the questioning until the argument or the idea “wins or loses” and convinces me.
+My method is to start by advancing one critique - an observation, a re-definition or a question - confronting it with the proposed idea and to advance the questioning until the argument or the idea “wins or loses” and convinces me.
 Then, I signal victory and consequence of my critique, or concede its defeat, with no hard feelings, it is “de bonne guerre”.
 After this I advance the next objection and follow the same cycle, and so on.
 I could do this for a long time, undisturbed but rather satisfied by the fall of my successive testing arguments.
 I am pleased when my arguments fall and their object keeps standing.
-The aim is to test and to improve, to strengthen by the vaccine of critique, not to win or to destroy.
+The aim is to test and to improve, to strengthen against surprise by the vaccine of critique, not to win or to destroy.
 Interesting to see that such a functioning of the mind appears as unbearable and even dishonest to some people.
 Too bad for them!

 Critical thinking is also a key part of good judgement, the judgement that proves to be right: it is a way of granting that understanding is personal.